COMMENT: The Montenegrin scored twice in the Blues' 3-1 home win over Liverpool on Monday night as they made a statement about their title intentions

-But here he scored the first two goals in City’s 3-1 victory over Liverpool as the Premier League champion made a significant statement about its chances of retaining the title this season.
+But here, he scored the first two goals in City’s 3-1 victory over Liverpool as the Premier League champions made a significant statement about their chances of retaining the title this season.

-Jovetic, who joined City six months after Balotelli was sold to AC Milan, showed why the club felt its had upgraded on the Italian.
+Jovetic, who joined City six months after Balotelli was sold to AC Milan, showed why the club felt they had upgraded on the Italian.

-His performance, off the back of an excellent preseason, was about more than just his two lethal finishes.
-It was the movement, strength and slick passing that opened up the Liverpool defense.
+His performance, off the back of an excellent pre-season, was about more than just his two lethal finishes.
+It was the movement, strength and slick passing that opened up the Liverpool defence.

-Brendan Rodgers, the Liverpool manager, will be encouraged that the team played well for 40 minutes and will improve once the new signings settle.
-The job of strengthening the squad has been achieved when the team can field a strong starting lineup even without the likes of Balotelli, Lazar Markovic, Emre Can and Adam Lallana.
+Brendan Rodgers, the Liverpool manager, will be encouraged that the team played well for 40 minutes and will improve once their new signings settle.
+The job of strengthening the squad has been achieved when they can field a strong starting line-up even without the likes of Balotelli, Lazar Markovic, Emre Can and Adam Lallana.

 But the gap between last year’s top two seems to have stretched following the departure of Luis Suarez over the summer.